aramder/aramder.github.io/lcftra/_posts/2018-4-27-animation-summary.md

 ---
 ![A picture of the original animation system](/images/lcftra/original system.jpg)

-As of 2018, the La Cañada Fltintridge rose parade float's animation system is nearly 20 years old.
+As of 2018, the La Cañada Flintridge rose parade float's animation system is nearly 20 years old.
 As the system continues to age, components that are no longer manufactured are slowly beginning to fail.
 Starting in 2017, I began work on a replacement.<!--more-->

 ![A block diagram of the original animation system closed loop feedback control system](/images/lcftra/original system diagram.png )